MujtabaNasir/mujtaba_charm/docs/index.rst

 Testing
 -------
-1. To run the tests along with pytest coverage:
+1. To run pytest, navigate to the root directory of your project where your tests are located and run:

    .. code-block:: bash

-      pytest --cov=mujtaba_charm
+      pytest